codeclinic/wp-spamfree/readme.txt

 9. The code is has an extremely low bandwidth overhead and won't slow down your blog (very light database access), unlike some other anti-spam plugins.
 10. Completely compatible with all cache plugins, including WP Cache and WP Super Cache.
 Not all anti-spam plugins can say that.
 11. Options to completely disable trackbacks and/or pingbacks if they become an excessive nuisance.
 (While doing so can reduce the connectivity and community feel of the blogosphere, it has been much requested since the glitch in 1.3 that inadvertently blocked trackbacks and pingbacks.
 Many people actually liked this.
 So, the choice has been given back to you.)

+= New Feature =
+* Now you can display your spam stats on your blog.
+Simply insert the code into your theme and you can show off how much spam you're not getting anymore.

 = Background =
 Before I developed this plugin, our team and clients experienced the same frustration you do with comment spam on your blog.
 Every blog we manage had comment moderation enabled, Akismet and various other anti-spam plugins installed, but we still had a ton of comments tagged as spam by Akismet that we had to sort through.
 This wasted a lot of valuable time, and we all know, time is money.
 We needed a solution.